ARAldhafeeri/whale-rider/README.md

 - Human feedback
 - Live logs

+As well for every goal, there is going to be .html output open it to see valuable data.

 ## File Structure

 - `./workspace/`: Main working directory
   - `agent_memory.json`: Persistent memory storage
   - `docs/`: Documentation files
   - `logs/`: Execution logs
+  - `goal_x/`: Goals executed where most of the tool output lives
   - `checkpoints/`: Agent state snapshots

+The tool may create other folders files.

 ## Custom Tools